philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 You are now in the R environment:

 After loading the needed librarys and data, make sure to change the `numInd` and `minInd` to the appropriate values for your dataset.
+Here, we use 81 and 41.
 ```R
 numInd=81
 minInd=41
 ```
 This script will output a series of 12 plots: Positive Strand Read Counts, Negative Strand Read Counts, Positive Strand Minor AF, Negative Strand Minor AF, Strand Bias 1, Strand Bias 2, Strand Bias 3, HWE P Value, Base Quality P Value, Mapping Quality P Value, Edge P Value, and Het Stat P Value.

-These plots, along with the PCA plots, will help us to determine the final beagle file parameters.
+These plots, along with the PCA plots, will help us to determine the final beagle file parameters needeed.

-See step 11 b. to see how we made the PCA plots for the test runs.

 ### Filter the Beagle File: Removing sites that dont pass